Stora Enso's CEO Karl-Henrik Sundström comments on the fourth quarter 2016 results:

 "Year 2016 was an important milestone in our transformation.
 We completed a large part of our heavy investment programme, and we continue to maintain a strong focus on customers and innovation.
 With this, we are well prepared for 2017 and beyond.

-"In the third quarter, sales increased 1.8%, excluding the structurally declining paper business and divested Barcelona Mill.
-This was primarily due to the ramp-ups of Varkaus kraftliner and Beihai consumer board mills.
-Operational EBIT was EUR 219 million compared to EUR 246 million a year ago, negatively affected with the ramp-up of Beihai by EUR 35 million.
-Cash flow from operations was EUR 390 million thanks to reduced working capital and proceeds from divestments.
-The balance sheet continued to strengthen as net debt to operational EBITDA was 2.1.
+In the fourth quarter, our sales excluding the structurally declining paper business increased 4.5%, primarily due to the ramp-ups at Varkaus kraftliner and Beihai consumer board mills.
+Operational EBIT was EUR 191 million compared to EUR 242 million a year ago.
+This is mainly due to historically low hardwood pulp prices with an impact of EUR 35 million, a negative impact from the ramp-up of Beihai operations of EUR 25 million, and a power generator failure at Enocell Mill of EUR -5 million.
+For the second quarter in the row, we had a strong cash flow from operations of EUR 461 million.
+Balance sheet continued to strengthen as net debt to operational EBITDA was 2.0.

 As always, I would like to thank our customers for their business, our employees for their dedication and our investors for their trust."